douglaslassance/mame-setup/README.md

 > [!Note]
 > Other controller profiles like [RetroPort](https://www.retrousb.com/) ones are provided and can be found in the `ctrl` folder.
 You can override which profile is used by adding `--ctrlr <profile_name>` at the end of your `mame` command.

+### Graphics

+A pretty solid CRT filter is provided but de-activated by default.
+You can activate it by uncommenting the `glsl_shader_mame1` line in `mame.ini`.

 ### Extend

 An emulator is not worth much without it's roms, unfortunately I cannot provide them as part of that setup for obvious reasons.
 Therefore you will have to use you imagination to get a hold on these little gems.
 Once you do, create a `roms` folder at the root of the `mame` folder and stick all the `.zip` files in there.
 Console BIOS roms should also go in the `roms` folder, on the other hand, console game roms should go in a separate folder called `soft` and should be grouped by systems such as `megadriv`.